barryhagan/TicketApp/README.md

   - An embedded JSON data source to load demonstration data
 - A React.js + Redux sample front end web application

-# Run with Docker
+# Option 1: Run in a Docker container
 - Prerequisites
   - a recent version of [Docker](https://www.docker.com/products/docker-desktop) and [Docker Compose](https://docs.docker.com/compose/install/)
 - Clone this repository
 - From the root of the repository run `docker-compose up`
 - Browse to http://localhost:10443 after Docker Compose has built and started the container.
-If port 10443 is already in use on your local machine, edit the docker-compose.yml file and change the exposed container port.
+If port 10443 is already in use on your local machine, edit the [docker-compose.yml](docker-compose.yml) file and change the exposed container port.

-# Developer setup
+# Option 2: Full developer setup
 - Prerequisites
   - a recent version of [npm](https://www.npmjs.com/get-npm)
   - [.Net Core 2.2 SDK](https://dotnet.microsoft.com/download/dotnet-core/2.2)